Wolverine971/9takes/src/blog/community/introducing-9takes.md

 At a high level, questions are why people are on the internet.
 "Who is blank?
 What is blank?
 Where is blank?
 When is blank?
 How does blank?"

 **Google** tries to serve you something accurate based on your search terms.
 But that accuracy is based on inferring the underlying question and matching it statistically to the data it has determined is relevant or the data that someone is paying you to see.
-That equation has much room for error, which is why people have been going to Reddit.
+That equation has much room for error, so people have been going to Reddit.

 **Reddit** has a bunch of posts, but it also can provide you with answers to your questions.
 The trick with Reddit is finding the right subreddit to ask you questions.
-As mentioned, these subreddits have subcultures, and beginners and outsiders often do not receive a warm welcome.
+As mentioned, these subreddits have subcultures, and beginners and outsiders often need to receive a warm welcome.
 Hopefully, someone has asked a question relevant to your question, or you can lurk and find a conversation mentioning your search term.

 **ChatGPT** and large language models have answered your questions well.
 The only catch is that the model has been trained on Google and Reddit data.
 Its ability to be creative and original is limited to the data it was introduced on.
 However, the LLMs are getting better every day.
 One day, an AI agent can answer all your questions.